sebastianbrzustowicz/Rubik2x2-RL/README.md

 ## Overview

-The project introduces a fully custom Rubik’s Cube environment implemented in PyTorch and designed for training RL and IL agents using PyTorch.
+The project introduces a fully custom Rubik’s Cube environment designed for training RL and IL agents implemented in PyTorch.
 It supports curriculum learning, several reward schemes, and detailed evaluation of learned behaviors.

 **Example usage:**